demizer/apc/README.rst

 used to add the packages to the repository.
 Once this is done, the packages in the stage directory are removed.

+What I like to do is open a few packages in vim and inspect the .PKGINFO in the compressed archive to make sure I didn't miss anything and that there are no errors.

+This is also a great time to use namcap_.

 Chroot environments
 ===================